singularityhub/singularity-hpc/paper/paper.md

 can open a pull request with a new recipe, or request a container be added by opening an issue.
 Automation also ensures that adding and testing new containers, or working on the code base is easy.
 Once a container is added, no further work is needed to update versions for it.
-By way of a GitHub bot [@noauthor_undated-eh] both the latest version and newly available tags are updated automatically, following any filters that the recipe creator has provided for which tags should be added.
+By way of a GitHub bot [@noauthor_undated-eh], both the latest version and newly available tags are updated automatically, following any filters that the recipe creator has provided for which tags should be added.
 Finally, on merge to the main branch, the documentation and library are also automatically updated.

 ## Conclusion